Northern Ireland

 the results of that election, and all subsequent elections

-the Irish people now found that the vote was useless.
+the Irish people now found that the vote was of limited use.

 Finally, only by the violence of the